AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

 ![architect](architect.png)

 ## Results
 Our experiments on a collocated CALIOP and VIIRS dataset show that DAMA and DAMA-WL can achieve higher classification accuracy in predicting cloud types.
+In the experimental setting, both training and testing of target domain are performed using the weak labels from VIIRS.
+Comparing VIIRS’ weak labels with corresponding CALIOP category 2 and category 3 labels (further explained in Section V-A), we get around 87% label matchrate.
+The CALIOP label is considered as ground truth for the experiment, so we can consider the weak label is noisy of only 87% accuracy.
+Result table introduces two more experiments Random ForestWL and DAMA-WL that utilize weak label from VIIRS dataset.
+Random Forest-WL trains the model with weak label from VIIRS dataset of the second label setting, while DAMAWL adds a target classifier trained with weak label of VIIRS dataset to DAMA.
+Other models shown in Table II use the CALIOP label from collocated CALIOP and VIIRS pixels.
+From Table II we can see DAMA-WL achieves highest accuracy 96.0% compared to the random forest models and other baseline models.
+We also see DAMA-WL brings additional 1.9% accuracy improvement compared to the DAMA method, which shows that the weak label does help train a better domain adaptation model in weak supervision on target domain.
 ![result](result.png)

 ## Publications